 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly identifies the specific system (ClawdNet), lists concrete actions, and includes an explicit 'Use when' clause with relevant trigger terms.
-The description is concise, uses third person voice, and would be easily distinguishable from other skills in a large collection.
+This is a strong skill description that clearly identifies the specific platform (ClawdNet), lists concrete actions (register, heartbeat, update status, invoke, discover), and includes an explicit 'Use when' clause with natural trigger terms.
+The description is concise, uses third person voice, and is highly distinctive due to the named platform and domain-specific terminology.

 | Dimension | Reasoning | Score |